seveas/python-prctl/docs/index.rst

   than the kernels average timing error but still allows the kernel to group timers somewhat to preserve power behavior.

+  This is only available in linux 2.6.28 and newer

 .. function:: get_timerslack(value)
-.. versionadded:: 1.3 This is only available for kernel 2.6.28 and newer

   Return the current timing slack, see :func:`get_timing_slack`

+  This is only available in linux 2.6.28 and newer

 .. function:: set_timing(flag)